scloud19/SECipedia/Ethical Hacking/Web_App_Security/web_app_misc_attacks.md

   Ex: If the application first removes ../ recursively and then removes ..\ recursively then the following input can be used to defeat the validation
       ....\/

+      If recurive sanitization occurs, when if one one problematic character leads to another.
+There could be an recurive loop that crashes the server.